JudicialCouncilOfCalifornia/scrape/README.md

     body = #mainContent,.contentCenterWide
     parent = .breadcrumb li:nth-last-of-type(2) a::attr(href)
 ```
 Different pages may use different classes for the body.
-Concatenate the selectors in a comma.
+Concatenate the selectors with comma.

 3. Run this command
 ```